wendy7756/FollowNet/README.md

 # FollowNet

-**Turn your competitors’ followers into your future customers.**
+**Steal Their Audience.
+Build Yours.**
-FollowNet is a powerful tool that scrapes and exports social media follower data, helping you find, engage, and win over audiences who already follow your competitors — so you don’t have to start from scratch.
+FollowNet is the ultimate competitive intelligence tool that helps you steal your competitor's audience and turn them into your customers.
+Instead of building from zero, discover who's already engaged with your competitors, export their follower data, and strategically target the audience that's most likely to convert.

 ![demo](./demo.png)

 ---

 ## ✨ Why FollowNet?

-🔍 **Find Competitors’ Fans**
+�� **Find Competitors' Fans**
 Instantly discover who follows your competitors on platforms like GitHub, Twitter/X, YouTube, and more.

 🚀 **Grow Faster**
 Reach out to warm audiences who already have an interest in your niche — no cold starts.

 🛠️ **Contribute & Shape the Future**
-We’re building the best competitor analysis tool in the world — and we’d love your help!
-Whether you’re into web scraping, UI/UX, or platform integrations, your contributions can make a real impact.
+We're building the best competitor analysis tool in the world — and we'd love your help!
+Whether you're into web scraping, UI/UX, or platform integrations, your contributions can make a real impact.

 ---